 “I know I want to keep my options open but I can see there's a lot of value in making a choice.”

-Saying ‘yes’ to the wrong opportunities compromises your market credibility and your future consulting growth.
+Saying ‘yes’ to the wrong opportunities compromises consultancies' market credibility and their future business growth.

-Fighting the FOMO means finding your niche, and establishing laser sharp positioning so that the right clients can find you.
-Deepen your expertise in one narrow area, share your knowledge generously online, and you’ll build a strong reputation.
+Fighting the FOMO means finding a niche and establishing laser-sharp positioning to attract the right clients.
+I urge consulting firms to deepen their expertise in one narrow area, share their knowledge generously online, and they'll build a strong reputation.

-You’ll be able to sidestep low grade commoditized work, leaving time and space to pursue the expert projects that both command higher fees AND boost your visible authority still further.
+They'll be able to sidestep low-grade commoditized work, leaving time and space to pursue the expert projects that both command higher fees AND boost their visible authority still further.
 Win-win.

 Fears around marketing fall into two categories.
-A lack of knowledge around the nuts and bolts of marketing holds consultants back - what to do when and how - but also a deeper reticence around marketing itself.
-Marketing is seen as ‘selling stuff’, and that makes some people uncomfortable.
+A lack of knowledge around the nuts and bolts of marketing holds consulting firms back - what to do when and how - but also a deeper reticence around marketing itself.
+Marketing is seen as ‘selling stuff’, and that makes some consulting leaders and their teams uncomfortable.

 “I don’t know what to do and I guess that’s one reason why we don’t do more is because we don’t know what makes sense for us.”